niianik/EmotionDiscriminationTask/README.md

 README

-Thank you for your interst in completing the task!
+Thank you for your interst in doing this task!

 We aim to investigate how people discriminate between happy and angry facial expressions.